seatable/seatable-developer-docs/docs/scripts/python/objects/rows.md

 !!! question "Query"

-    Query a base using SQL.
+    Queries a base using a SQL statement.

     ``` python
     base.query(sql-statement)